Tim Tebow Gets First Spring Training Hit, Makes Circus Catch [Video]

 Tebow trained for about a year in Arizona and Los Angeles to redevelop his baseball skills.
 He hasn’t played organized baseball since his junior year in high school in 2005, when he batted almost.500, which helped his team reach the final four of the Florida state playoffs, ESPN noted in August 2016.

-Tim Tebow’s decision to switch sports from football to baseball drew a lot of attention late last summer, as he had conducted a workout with representatives from several Major League Baseball teams in attendance, the Inquisitr previously explained.
+Tim Tebow’s decision to switch sports from football to baseball drew a lot of attention late las summer, as he had conducted a workout with representatives from several Major League Baseball teams in attendance, the Inquisitr previously explained.
 He went to play in the Mets’ instructional league.

 While Tim Tebow may make a minor league roster, he is very much a long shot to make the big show, although defying the odds would thrill and inspire his many fans across the country.